 - 3.5 The enforcement of housing legislation is tenure neutral, however, the Council considers that owner-occupiers are usually in a position to take informed decisions concerning maintenance and improvement issues that might affect their welfare and are then able to set their financial priorities accordingly; tenants however, are not always able to do so.
-For this reason, the Council proposes that it is appropriate for its powers to be used according to tenure, as clearly set out in the draft PRSEP 22 (Appendix 1 Section 3). - 3.6 In brief, save for exceptional circumstances that pertain to the vulnerability of the occupier/tenant, or imminent life and limb issues, the following enforcement response will be applied to the following tenure groups: - Owner Occupiers: The Council will not generally take enforcement against this tenure (Appendix 1 section 3.2); - Private Tenants: Enforcement for this tenure group will only commence once tenants have notified their landlords of the problem, and given them an opportunity to rectify the problem, in accordance with legislation (Appendix 1 section 3.3); - Registered Social Landlords ("RSL"): This service will not normally take action against an RSL, unless the problem in question has been properly reported to the RSL, and they have failed to take the appropriate action and the tenant has been to the Housing Ombudsman without a satisfactory result (Appendix 1 Section 3.4); - Leaseholders: Other than in exceptional cases (on a case-by-case basis), the Council expects long leaseholders to invoke the terms of their lease to remedy problems of disrepair or nuisance themselves.
+For this reason, the Council proposes that it is appropriate for its powers to be used according to tenure, as clearly set out in the PRSEP 2023. - 3.6 In brief, save for exceptional circumstances that pertain to the vulnerability of the occupier/tenant, or imminent life and limb issues, the following enforcement response will be applied to the following tenure groups: - Owner Occupiers: The Council will not generally take enforcement against this tenure; - Private Tenants: Enforcement for this tenure group will only commence once tenants have notified their landlords of the problem, and given them an opportunity to rectify the problem, in accordance with legislation; - Registered Social Landlords ("RSL"): This service will not normally take action against an RSL, unless the problem in question has been properly reported to the RSL, and they have failed to take the appropriate action and the tenant has been to the Housing Ombudsman without a satisfactory result; - Leaseholders: Other than in exceptional cases (on a case-by-case basis), the Council expects long leaseholders to invoke the terms of their lease to remedy problems of disrepair or nuisance themselves.